 Consequently, from September 2020, Relationships, along with Health Education, will be statutory, and form part of the National Curriculum.
 For Secondary schools Sex Education will also become statutory.
 However, the DfE continue to recommend that all primary schools should have a sex education programme tailored to the age and the physical and emotional maturity of the pupils.
 Where schools provide sex education at key stages 1 and 2, parents will have the right to withdraw their child from sex education but not from statutory Relationships Education, Health Education or what is taught in the Science National curriculum.

-This means that we have been reviewing our RHSE (Relationship, Health and Sex Education) curriculum and policy so we can be sure our RHSE provision is appropriate for our pupils based on their:
+This means that we have been reviewed our RHSE (Relationship, Health and Sex Education) curriculum and policy so that we know that the RHSE provision is appropriate for our pupils based on their:

 What is taught, and how, is ultimately a decision for the school and consultation does not provide a parental veto on curriculum content as schools are legally required to teach the National Curriculum.
 The right to withdraw children from some lessons is explained within the policy and FAQs which is on our website.